 Guardian has done a lot of things right, but why not make policies that ensure customer satisfaction?

 Guardian Protection Services is a home security company that provides service to more than 250,000 residential and commercial customers.
-They hold the 2015 Central Station of the Year Award presented by the Central Station Alarm Association, they hold an Angie’s List Super Service Award, and they were SDM’s 2013 Security Company of the Year in both 2013 and 1999 (Guardian was the first company in history to win the award twice).
+They hold the 2015 Central Station of the Year Award presented by the Central Station Alarm Association, and they were SDM’s Security Company of the Year in both 2013 and 1999 (Guardian was the first company in history to win the award twice).
 But is that enough?

-Guardian Security has four residential packages: Edge Premium, Plus, Control, and Essential.
+Guardian Security offers a variety of different packages to best suit your specific needs.
 Of course, the more you pay, the more you get.
 And with Guardian, you get more equipment and more service with the more expensive packages.

-The basic package is called Guardian Edge™ Essential.
+The basic package is called Guardian Essential.
 This package includes wireless and cellular service, 24/7 monitoring (fire and burglary), access to their free mobile app, their basic touchscreen control panel, and limited lifetime system repair.
 Including mobile app access and lifetime system repair in a base package is something that sets Guardian apart from other home security companies who consider these features to be “upgrades.”
-The next package is called Guardian Edge™ Control, which adds home automation and their premium IQ2 panel to the mix or you can bump up to Edge Plus, which adds an image sensor.
-Finally, Guardian Edge Premium has everything included in the other packages plus security cameras.
+The next package is called Guardian Control, which adds home automation and their premium IQ2 panel to the mix.
+Security cameras can also be added on for an additional monitoring cost.

 Guardian Home Security Equipment

 Of course, you can expand your coverage by buying additional pieces of equipment.
-The downside is that professional installation is required so it’s best to decide upfront what devices you need to protect your home.
-In general, Guardian home security offers everything you need to protect your home, and it all starts with the wireless control panel.
+The downside is that professional installation is required, so it’s best to decide up front what devices you need to protect your home.
+In general, Guardian home security offers everything you need to protect your home, and it all starts with a control panel.

 Regardless of the control panel you choose, its primary job is to speak to your other devices.
 You can upgrade your system to include security cameras, a streaming recorder, CO detector, glass break detector, remote key fob, medical pendant, door & window sensor, smart sensor, low temperature sensor (freeze sensor), image sensor, heat detector, smoke detector, motion sensor, smart thermostat, light control module, keyless entry door lock, and a garage door controller.
 Some of the devices may sound the same, but the difference is in the details.
 For example, a door and window sensor looks just like a smart sensor.
 The difference is that a door and window sensor is made for a door or a window and can trigger your alarm if opened when armed where a smart sensor can be installed on other doors like gun safes or medicine cabinets and only trigger a notification when opened.